 All employees must create and use a business email signature, based on the approved template that is generated by the marketing department.
-Instructions and format of the signature are located under IT Tech Tips in public folders.

 All non-company email services, such as Gmail, Hotmail, Yahoo, etc. are never to be used for company purposes.
-If third-party email services must be used, it will be provisionally and under direct supervision of the IT department.
+If third-party email services must be used, it will be provisionally and under direct supervision of the managing-director of operationoperations departments.
 Never is an employee or staff member to use a personal email account to correspond with clients.